ejfox/website/content/blog/md/things-ive-learned-about-elections.md

 ## Election day
 We have grown accustomed to live results of elections.
 This is definitely not something our grandfathers had and is mind-bogglingly complex once you start to think about it.

 With American elections “live” does not mean getting the results of votes immediately after they are cast.
-The closest we can get for now is seeing vote results as they are counted after polls close. [^0]
+The closest we can get for now is seeing vote results as they are counted after . [^0]

 The basic rules around voting are laid out in the constitution[^1] but a remarkable amount of the nitty-gritty details are [left up to each state](https://www.brennancenter.org/analysis/voting-laws-roundup-2019) to figure out.